zioproto/ubuntu-cloud-archive-vagrant-vm/Readme.md

 ### Warning:
 This `ubuntu/xenial64` is broken !
 At the first boot provision will fail.

+#### Workaround 1:

 Do a `vagrant ssh` and install the following:
 `sudo apt-get --no-install-recommends install virtualbox-guest-utils` then get out and reboot with `vagrant halt && vagrant up` Hopefully this will be fixed soon upstream: https://bugs.launchpad.net/cloud-images/+bug/1565985

+#### Workaround 2:

+Install the vagrant-vbguest plugin that will take care of fixing the virtualbox vbguest

+`vagrant plugin install vagrant-vbguest`

 ## Login into the VM and prepare the build env